vmware-archive/chaperone/docs/setup.md

 will occur on remote vCenter server environments, which generally use a other domain names (such as "corp.local").

-Given that, take care to understand the actual domain name the DNS server you use uses in the event it is providing names, for example, as chaperone-ui.corp.local.
+Given that, take care to understand the actual domain names your DNS server serves in the event it is providing local domains, for example, chaperone-ui.corp.local.

 ### Assure Ansible Inventory file correctness: